ishan-sharma-3004/Scrum-App/README.md

 - **Progress Visualization**: Visualize sprint progress with intuitive charts and graphs.
 - **Offline Accessibility**: Manage sprints even without an internet connection, thanks to integrated local storage solutions.

-## Screenshots
-(Add screenshots of the app here to showcase the user interface and features.)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.